schradert/dotfiles/README.md

 ## TODO

-- [ ] essential configuration in emacs
-- [ ] zellij layouts for projects and default
+- [ ] nix and cluster image garbage collector
-- [ ] zellij command for tri-split window fixer
-- [ ] zellij command to search and navigate to a pane
+- [ ] write tailscaled service config and install
+- [ ] why do I have to `rm -rf /var/lib/rancher/k3s/agent/images && systemd-tmpfiles --create --remove` when a new image with same name is pushed?! (only applies to `buildImage` because symlink name is the same)